 The official death toll in the South Korea ferry disaster reached 150 today as the grim work of recovering bodies from the submerged vessel continued.

 A car bomb has exploded outside a police station in central Nairobi and killed four people, Kenyan police said.

 While he is proud of his country and all it has given the world, St George’s Day always makes Chas Early feel slightly uneasy.

-Step back in time with our picture gallery and explore the major events which have happened on this day in history.
+Step back in time and explore the major events that have happened on this day in history.